zomux/multiagents-web/docs/workshop.md

 ---

 :::info
+- (11/22) Please contact pc@multiagents.org if you have any question on submission.
 - (11/20) We updated invited speakers for the workshop and added notes for submission.
 - (11/13) We updated invited speakers for the workshop.
 :::